Neha-Niharika-Kar/Neha-Niharika-Kar/README.md

 - 👋 Hi, I’m Neha Niharika Kar, a CSE undergrad
 - 👀 I’m interested in Python and its domains
-- 🌱 I’m currently into DS and AI
+- 🌱 I’m currently into ML and AI
 - 💞️ I'm open to learning and internship opportunities

 <!---